bgordon01/video-streamer/README.md

 - Improved the image URL fetching via HTTP (cache images, compress etc)
 - I could have implemented better error handling, i.e. use an inteceptor, similarly to how the loader works

-## Things I would have approached differently had I had more time
+## Things I would have approached differently

 - Implement a better API layer
 - Paging, sorting and searching via the user interface